supermarket-sallad/penderRender/README.md

 #### A deferred renderer in TouchDesigner, heavily stylized.

-dox might happen in the future
+* check out the example file first